exonum/exonum-doc/src/roadmap.md

 ### Non-replayability of Transactions

-Making sure that a certain transaction has not been conducted in the past will no longer require storing the whole blockchain history.
+Making sure that a certain transaction has not been conducted in the past will no longer require storing the whole blockchain history.-->

 As you may have noticed, the new features are to be released quarterly.
 You are welcome to contribute to Exonum development and improvement (see our